WilliamRiveraRamos/PHP-login/README.md

 # PHP-login
-A simple login Web App with SESSIONS and Password hash made with PHP, MySQL, phpMyAdmin and Bootstrap.
+A login App with SESSIONS, Password hash, and Password recovery made with PHP 7, MySQL, phpMyAdmin, and Bootstrap.

 How to use it?